“I’m fighting crime with my twat.”

 She visits a couple of crime scenes.
 Check.

 Detective Roberts describes herself as a top-notch, gifted detective and no other detective can touch her skills.
-But her boss seems to hate her – actually most people seem to hate her.
-And there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be if they hadn’t been written like misogynistic, bumbling douche bags.
+But her boss seems to hate her – actually most people seem to hate her – and there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be if they hadn’t been written like misogynistic, bumbling bags of fermented douche.

 The book opens with a dead body and bullet wounds that haven’t bled, but the body is covered in blood.
 The scene ends with some CSI: Miami level dialogue hook before the credits roll where Roberts asks, “then whose blood is this?”
 And I’m thinking, Oooo this could be interesting.